A Global Army of Veteran Rockers

 One of the most interesting things that I learn about in the book is about the AFTRA Union which is (American Federation Television Radio Actors union) which helped her with her breast cancer bills.
 She gives great detail about her time spent with Mark Goodman who is a dog.

-Her book is open story in chronlogical order of her time spent at WMMR, WPLJ, and WNEW.
-Carol Miller is one the great rock and roll DIsc Jockeys still standing
+Her book is an open story in chronlogical order of her time spent at WMMR, WPLJ, and WNEW.
+Carol Miller is one the last great rock and roll DIsc Jockeys still standing

 Comment (paste embed code to include video)